Minimum GPA: 2.0

 Purpose: To help persons with an entrepreneurial spirit, at any age, attend – on a full-time basis – a college or university that is authorized to provide full credit toward a bachelor’s or higher degree.

 To be eligible, you must meet these requirements:

 - Be a U.S. citizen or legal resident with verification-stamped I-551 unexpired

 - Reside in Cuyahoga, Lorain, Lake or Geauga counties, and be enrolled (or plan to enroll and attend), on a full-time basis, in an accredited, four-year college or university; or be enrolled in a Reserve Officer Training Corps (ROTC) or similar program leading to a commission in the United States armed forces

-- Help others
+- helping others

 An independent selection committee appointed by the Cleveland Foundation will make recommendations on scholarship recipients.
 Foundation staff administers the fund and facilitates the selection process.
 The selection committee bases its scholarship decisions on the completed application and an evaluation of the degree to which persons meet the eligibility criteria.
 Consideration will also be given to compatibility of career or life goals and objectives to the educational path being pursued.
-The donor reiterated his intentions to grow the fund and the Committee determined that the fund should reach $100,000 before a discussion to raise the amount or number of recipients should be held again.

 Award process: The Whitmer Fund will sponsor scholarships for up to three eligible applicants.
 Awards are contingent upon submission of a letter of acceptance from the educational institution to be attended.
 Formal notification of award will be made by the Cleveland Foundation to the selected recipient(s).
 Awards will be paid to the school for the benefit of the student and must be applied to tuition, fees, books, supplies, and/or equipment required for coursework.